 I’ve been talking a lot lately about professional equine photography, and there’s a reason.
 I’ve partnered with my friend Megan Smits again to write this week’s post on WHY you should be using professional photography if you are serious about building your equine sale, breeding, or training business.

 With all of the new and fun cellphone cameras and apps we have at our fingertips (literally), it’s easy to feel like you might be able to get the same quality shots to promote your breeding stallion, OTTB sale horse or equine event yourself.
 This article explains why you should consider hiring a professional the next time you have a business action that needs to succeed.
-This is one of your biggest marketing tools and likely the most important next to the quality of your website.
+Photography is one of your most vital marketing tools and likely the most important next to the quality of your website.

 Want more money from that sale horse?
 Need more impressions on your sale ad?
 Then use a professional photo.